ZK-2O/blockchain-developer-bootcamp-final-project/README.md

 ### Stretch Goals

+* Improve the existing way of storing and retrieving goals
+  + The way it's done now is not the most efficient, requiring the client to make a call per goal for each user to get details.
+  + Solidity does not seem to have a way to return an array of Struct as a JSON object, but there could be a workaround.
 * A user can add an "accountability buddy" that would have to sign a tx verifying that the user did in fact complete their goal - then and only then would the user get their original deposit back
 * Allow other users to contribute amounts to your goal.
 For example, parents sending ETH to their kid's goal so when the kid completes the goal, the kid gets the total goal amount added to their wallet.
 * Contract owner should be able to update the minimum goal amount value.
 Ex. each user must deposit at least 0.02 ETH per goal